Applying for vessel time

 Further detail of what is and is not funded can be found in the Expression of Interest form.

 The Tangaroa Reference Group (TRG) has been formed by MBIE to help determine and prioritise applications.
 The group will comprise at least nine stakeholders, including a NIWA Chair, and members from DOC, NZP&M, MBIE, GNS, MFE, MFAT, NIWA and MPI.

 The group is an advisory committee tasked with assessing and prioritising exploration and research proposals that require the government-funded use of Tangaroa whilst enabling NIWA to ensure the maximum utilisation of the vessel in any financial year.

 The group will meet to assess the applications as and when required.
 The expectation is that the group will convene to assess two to three Expression of Interest (EOI) application rounds and at least one extraordinary meeting per year.
 The group will decide on and notify successful applicants accordingly.
 The group may request further information or seek external expertise as and when required.

 The successful applicant will be required to meet with NIWA to allow voyage planning to progress.
 A list of successful applicants and voyages can be found here: (list coming soon)

 Voyage reports and data

 After the voyage, voyage data and a detailed voyage reports are required to be forwarded to NIWA.
-Voyage reports will be made available on this website.
+See a list of the latest voyages.